vdaas/vald/docs/guides/configurations.md

 ##### Metrics servers

-Metrics servers are useful for debugging or monitoring Vald components.
+Metrics servers are useful for debugging and monitor Vald components.
 There are two types of metrics servers, pprof and prometheus.

 pprof server is a server that implemented using golang's net/http/pprof package.
-It exports profiling data that can be analyzed using [google's pprof][google-pprof] tool.
+You can use [google's pprof][google-pprof] to analyze the profiling data exported from it.

-prometheus server is just a [Prometheus][prometheus-io] exporter.
+Prometheus server is a [Prometheus][prometheus-io] exporter.
-To monitor Vald components by using prometheus server, it is needed to set `observability` section appropriately.
+It is required to set the `observability` section on each Vald component to enable the monitoring using Prometheus.

 #### Observability

 The observability features are useful for monitoring Vald components.
-They can be enabled by setting `true` at the `defaults.observability.enabled` field or override it in each components (`[component].observability.enabled`).
-And also, enable each features by setting `true` at the each `enabled` field.
+They can be enabled by setting the value `true` on the `defaults.observability.enabled` field or override it in each component (`[component].observability.enabled`).
+And also, enable each feature by setting the value `true` on its `enabled` field.

-If observability features are enabled, metrics are collected every time the specified time (`observability.collector.duration`) passes.
+If observability features are enabled, the metrics will be collected periodically. the duration can be set on `observability.collector.duration`.

-Further details are described in Observability section of [Vald operation guide][vald-operation-guide].
+Please refer to [Vald operation guide][vald-operation-guide] for more detail.

 ### Agents